Blargian/EPR400/README.md

 The User-Interface code written in Python and running on the raspberry Pi can be found here:
 Wax Printer UI [GitHub Repository](https://github.com/Blargian/EPR400-UI).

+##Disclaimer:

+I've learnt quite a lot more about embedded systems and good coding practices so I am quite certain I commit a lot of cardinal embedded sins in this codebase.
+Don't judge too harshly! :)